dreamking60/d3-start-to-finish-leanpub/manuscript/08 Data Joins.md

   });
 ```

 This results in the first circle getting a radius of 10, the second circle 40 and so on.
-This is known as a **data-driven update** and is a **cornerstone of D3**.
+This is known as a **data-driven update** and is a cornerstone of D3.

 Let’s look at another example.
 You might want to set the circle radii to twice the joined value: